-Child reportedly struck by vehicle, injured near north Sherwood Forest
+Baby reportedly struck by vehicle, injured near north Sherwood Forest

 Latest Weather Blog

-Child reportedly struck by vehicle, injured near north Sherwood Forest
+Baby reportedly struck by vehicle, injured near north Sherwood Forest

-BATON ROUGE - A child was reportedly struck by a vehicle early Thursday (Jan.
+BATON ROUGE - A one-year-old was reportedly struck by a vehicle early Thursday (Jan.
 14) morning, before sunrise.

 Representatives with the Baton Rouge Police Department say the crash occurred around 3:10 a.m. within the 12000 block of Florida Boulevard, near the intersection of Nassau Drive and Florida.

-According to police, the wounded child was taken to a local hospital.
+According to police, the baby was taken to a local hospital.
 At this time, details regarding the extent of the juvenile's injuries are currently unknown.

 Authorities say more information related to the crash may be forthcoming.